Standing Out From The Crowd: Using Characters in Corporate Communications

 This can be especially helpful for businesses that operate in potentially dangerous fields — for instance, healthcare, construction, engineering, manufacturing, and more.
 Using characters helps viewers identify with and relate to your content, making this practice highly effective for communicating regulatory requirements and ongoing training.

-Using Characters for Leadership Training
+Using Animated Corporate Characters for Leadership Training

 The Harvard Business Review recently recommended reading fiction to develop leadership skills because fictional characters often “struggle to make choices congruent with their values.”
 Studying these characters helps leaders connect with people from different backgrounds and expand their ability to manage morally complex matters in the workplace.